 Outsource Your Work

-Back when I started doing website management (circa 2007), one of my clients wanted a special element added to their website.
-Something I didn’t know how to do nor have the time to learn how to do it.
-Through the magic of online outsourcing platforms, I was able to hire someone to do it for me.
-And at a very reasonable price.
+Back when I started doing website management (circa 2007), one of my clients wanted a special element added to their website – something I didn’t know how to do nor have the time to learn how to do it.
+Through the magic of online outsourcing platforms, I was able to hire someone to do it for me at a very reasonable price.
 I used Elance (which is now Upwork) to find this freelancer, whose skills and talents I scrutinized.

 Schedules suck.
 Not because they’re rigid timetables, because they don’t always work.
 We all know that kids rarely stick to a schedule.
 And boundaries?
 Ha !
 Toddlers can’t tell time so how can we expect them to give us “just 5 minutes…”?

-Try to have a work schedule but add a lot of flex to it knowing everything will be turned upside down at some point.
-Make a list of what work related things you want to do today, crossing off the items as you complete them.
+Make a list of the work related things you want to do today, working during those times slots and crossing off the items as you complete them.
 Tomorrow, look at that list and tackle what you didn’t get to yesterday and add new things to do later.

 Communications And Kids: It Can Work